Korgalzhyn (lake): Geography

 The Nura river flows into the eastern lakeshore from the northeast.
 During spring floods the overflow discharges into lake Tengiz from the northwestern end.
-River Kulanotpes flows along the western end of Korgalzhyn.
+River Kulanotpes flows along the western edge of Korgalzhyn.
 The water of the lake is fresh near the mouth of the Nura, becoming increasingly brackish towards the northern sector.

 Flora and fauna

 There are large reed beds scattered on mud islands almost completely covering the southern part with a mesh of open channels and ponds in between.
 Owing to these mud islands Korgalzhyn is an important wetland site for migratory water birds, such as different species of gulls, terns, ducks and grebes, including the northernmost colony of greater flamingo.
 The reed thickets also provide a habitat for the wild boar.

 Unlike barren neighboring lake Tengiz, Korgalzhyn is abundant in fish fauna.
 The main species in the lake are crucian carp, mirror carp, tench, ide, pike and perch.